kiarashdelavar/kiarashdelavar/README.md

 <h3 align="center">
   Interested in learning new and serious technologies.

-  I have experience working with Java, Python, C, C++ and Arduino.
+  I have experience working with Java, Javascript, Python, C, C++ and Arduino.

   I enjoy learning new technologies and solving challenging problems.